cloudtraveler/avxlabs-docs/ace_pro/docs/lab1.md

 ![gcp-2](images/lab1-gcp2.png)
 _Figure 18: VPC creation_

 Verify the VPC creation in the VPC list.
-Hit the Refresh icon if you do not see the CIDR immediately.
+Hit the Refresh icon if you do not see the CIDR immediately(alternatively, refresh the web page for triggering the change).

 You can filter by CIDR `172.16.22.0/24`.